perronet/interjection-bot/README.md

 # interjection-bot
-Interjects when people say linux
+Corrects people who say Linux instead of GNU/Linux with the GNU/Linux copypasta